alaukiknpant/locomotion/robustness_testing/README.md

 # Testing for Robustness

-Use the `robustness_testing.ipynb` in the `locomotion` directory above this to execute the robustness tests.
+Use the `robustness_tests.ipynb` in the `locomotion` directory above this to execute the robustness tests.
 They have been written in a way similar to the installation checks.

 The results for frame rate and resolution tests can be seen in `frame_rate_results` and `resolution_results` respectively, where the heatmaps are in both csv and html formats for each curve.